tyy130/zoom-error-1132-fix/README.md

 Yes.
 The script only touches Zoom-related files.
 It's open source — you can review every line of code before running it.

-**What if Separate User Mode doesn't work either?**
+**What if -SeparateUser doesn't work?**

-Contact [Zoom Support](https://support.zoom.us/).
-Error 1132 is a known bug on their end.
+Contact Zoom Support: https://support.zoom.us/ — Error 1132 is a known bug on their end.

 **Do I need to install anything first?**